MDPvis/MDPvis.github.io/mocks/readme.md

 The max and the min values are the maximum and minimum values the visualization should allow for that parameter.

-# Gets rollouts for the policy defined on the client
+# Gets trajectory for the policy defined on the client

-The visualization sends the policy it wants rollouts from along with any specifiable transition function parameters.
+The visualization sends the policy it wants trajectories from along with any specifiable transition function parameters.

 **Path**

-`/rollouts?policy[POLICY_PARAM1]=X&...&transition[TRANSITION_FUNCTION_PARAM1]=I&...`
+`/trajectories?policy[POLICY_PARAM1]=X&...&transition[TRANSITION_FUNCTION_PARAM1]=I&...`

 **Parameters**